How to Get Around Rocky Mountain National Park

 Hiker Shuttle from Estes Park

 In 2022, the National Park Service in conjunction with the Town of Estes Park re-implemented the seasonal Hiker Shuttle.
 This bus takes you from the Estes Park Visitor Center to the Park & Ride Transit Hub in Rocky Mountain National Park where you can connect with the park shuttle system that runs in the Bear Lake Corridor, as described above.
-Learn all about the Estes Park Hiker Shuttle.

 Driving in Rocky Mountain National Park